 Prevention:

-• Sterilize infected soil during the summer months using sheeting over the ground.
-This method lets the sun raise the temperature of the soil to kill spores and mold in it.
+- Sterilize infected soil during the summer months by covering it with sheeting on the ground.
+This method allows the sun to raise the soil’s temperature, killing spores and mold.

 5. Mosaic Rot

-Mosaic rot is a viral disease that not only diminishes the yield and the quality of the fruit but can also kill the plants.
+Mosaic rot is a viral disease that not only diminishes the yield and quality of the fruit but also can kill the plants.

 Spots on leaves may appear yellow-green or faintly white.